-Educators are provided with individual reports and grouping filters to identify students with similar challenges for targeted small group instruction.
+Educators are provided with individual reports and grouping filters to identify groups of students with similar challenges for targeted small group instruction.
 Lesson plans and various offline learning tools are provided for targeted supplemental individual and small group instruction.

-Practice 2: Teachers adjust their talk, the task or the materials according to learner responses.
+Practice 2: Teachers adjust their talk, the task, or the materials according to learner responses.

-"If teachers notice student confusion or misunderstanding during a lesson, they make adjustments so that all learners can meet the learning goals.
-They might adapt a task by adding more time, finding supplemental resources or pulling a small group of students together for reteaching."
-Integrated formative assessment allows DreamBox Reading to adapt instruction dynamically at any point.
+"If teachers notice student confusion or misunderstanding during a lesson, they make adjustments so that all learners can meet the learning goals....

+They might adapt a task by adding more time, finding supplemental resources, or pulling a small group of students together for reteaching."

+Integrated formative assessment logic allows Reading Plus to adapt instruction dynamically at any point in time.
 Instructional scaffolds may be intensified if needed, removed if students are ready for greater independence, or instructional difficulty may be increased if students demonstrate readiness for an increase in challenge.

-The teacher is also alerted if a student struggles with a program component.
-The student may be temporarily paused in the program until the teacher can review and meet with the student to discuss difficulties as well as provide direct instruction.
+The teacher is also alerted if a student struggles with a program component; the student may be temporarily paused in the program until the teacher can review and meet with the student to discuss difficulties as well as provide direct instruction.
 Educators have access to an extensive bank of targeted teaching tools for whole group, small group, and individual instruction.

-Principle 5: Monitor and assess student language development
+Principle 5: Monitor and Assess Student Language Development